dominictarr/crypto-bench/results.md

-# performance of various javascript crypto implementations
+# performance of hashing in various javascript crypto libraries.

-Dominic Tarr (Stackvm) 2014-01-26
+Dominic Tarr (Stackvm Research) 2014-01-26

 ## Abstract

-Javascript is already used for nearly everything, so it's inivitable that it must be used for cryptography also.
+The performance of a cryptography library is not it's most important aspect (security/correctness is), but performance is still highly important.
-There are a few javascript crypto implementations available, which are of varying quality, as the following will demonstrate.
+If performance is too low, it affects the usability, and so less cryptography will be used.
+In this article, I've compared the performance of the sha hashing functions in several popular javascript crypto libs.
+These have widly varying perfomance, and some have non-linear performance characteristics.

 ## Method